Year of Call: 2000

 - AT v.
 Air India & Others – Northampton County Court – Representing the 2nd Defendant, the airport ground services operator in a disability discrimination claim against both airline and airport operators in respect of an alleged failure to provide wheelchair services to a disabled passenger at Heathrow.
 Claim dismissed.

-- LL.M (Lond), City Law School, University of London
+- LL.M – City Law School, London University

 - Pupil Supervisor

-- Essex Youth Offending Team Referral Order Panel Member
+- Panel Member – Essex Youth Offending Team Referral Order Panel

 - Middle Temple